saurabharora80/self-assessment-api/public/api/conf/1.0/docs/uk-property.md

 This section allows API developer to provide and retrieve data relating to the taxpayer's UK Property business that is required to perform a tax calculation.
-The taxpayer's property business may already be known to HMRC as per the subscription process.
+The taxpayer's property business must already be known to HMRC as per the subscription process.

 Furnished Holiday Lettings (FHL) are short term (e.g. 1-2 weeks) lets where the property is furnished.
 Other is used for any normal rented property.